Shirley-Agbaowe/SALES-DATA-ANALYSIS/README.md

 Region: Geographic region of the sale

-Order Date: The date which the product was ordered
+Order Date: The date on which the product was ordered

 Quantity: Number of units sold